 For the research, analytics, and list scrubbing capabilities of what PRYCD can do, and considering the cost of subscribing to the service, the value is absolutely worth it.

 When you consider how many hours this can save you in sizing up which markets fit your criteria, this is a crazy low price.
-Especially if you are sending large, county-wide mail campaigns (in excess of 5,000 – 10,000 units per campaign).
+This is especially true if you are sending large, county-wide mail campaigns (over 5,000 – 10,000 units per campaign).

-If you use PRYCD to pull lists, you'll find that the cost is about the same (if not cheaper) as what you would pay with most other data services.
+If you use PRYCD to pull lists, the cost is about the same (if not cheaper) as that of most other data services.

 As someone who has long used DataTree and recommended it to other land investors, some people have asked me,